SamSalvatico/christmas-hackaton/README.md

 # 🎄 Santa's Global Feast Finder
-# 🎄 Santa's Global Feast Finder

 A Next.js SSR application that helps you discover Christmas traditions, dishes, and carols from around the world, powered by AI.
-A Next.js SSR application that helps you discover Christmas traditions, dishes, and carols from around the world, powered by AI.

-## Getting Started
 ## Getting Started

 ### Prerequisites